LT-LIDER/LT-LIDER/chapter8/README.md

 Activity pre-requisites:
 - Knowledge of light and full post-editing principles
-- Google account to use the dictation features of GoogleDocs.
+- Google account to use the dictation features of GoogleDocs
+- Download the Chapter 8 PDF handout for each activity.

 Further resources: